eeoviosa/Clock/README.md

+# Clock-App
-Code will run on the port labeled desktop(6080).
-If port not shown, add manually.
-Password is "vscode".
+The code will run on a port labeled desktop(6080).
+If the port is not found, add it manually.
+The password is "vscode".